JohnBagshaw/HLS-Project/README.md

 # HLS-Project

+## FPGA-based HLS Timer with Initialization IP Block Design

+FPGA-based timers are essential components in various embedded systems, facilitating timekeeping functionalities crucial for a wide range of applications.
+I recently designed and implemented an FPGA-based HLS timer with initialization IP for a complex DSP project developed using High-Level Synthesis (HLS) methodology.

+🗝️Design Overview

+The HLS timer with initialization IP consists of the following key components:

+✨Debouncer: Ensures stable input signals by eliminating noise and bouncing effects.

+✨Pulse Generator: Generates pulse signals to trigger timer events such as start, stop, and reset.

+✨Seven-Segment Driver: Drives the seven-segment display to visualize timer output.

+✨Seven-Segment Signal: Generates refresh signals for the seven-segment display.

+✨Timer Signal: Provides timing signals for precise operation of the timer.

+✨Timer with Initialization: Implements countdown functionality and initialization of timer values.

+🗝️Input and Output Ports

+The HLS timer IP exposes the following input and output ports:

+✨Input Ports:

+ap_clk: Clock signal for the FPGA fabric.

+6-bit "minutes" switch: Input for setting timer values or configurations.

+start: Start signal to initiate timer operations.

+ap_rst: Reset signal to reset the timer and associated submodules.

+✨Output Ports:

+8-bit seven_segment_data: Data for driving the seven-segment display.

+4-bit seven_segment_enable: Enable signals for controlling segments of the seven-segment display.

+The FPGA-based HLS timer with initialization IP offers a versatile and efficient solution for implementing timer functionalities in FPGA-based systems.

+Leveraging HLS methodology enables rapid development and optimization, while the modular design ensures scalability and ease of integration.
+With its robust features and customizable configurations, the HLS timer IP can be seamlessly integrated into various embedded systems, meeting diverse application requirements.

 ## High-Level Synthesis (HLS) Based Median Filter for FPGA Applications
 Median filtering is a powerful technique in digital signal processing used for noise reduction and image enhancement.
 In this report, we delve into the implementation of a median filter using High-Level Synthesis (HLS) targeting FPGA platforms.
 HLS offers a high-level abstraction for designing complex algorithms and accelerates development by automatically generating hardware descriptions from C/C++ code.